opengeospatial/OGC-Web-API-Guidelines/README.md

 ### Principle #12 – Processing Resources

 Use **verbs** to offer **operations** on resources.
-Verbs - not to be confused with REST verbs - specify an action to be performed on a specific resource or a collection of resources.
+Verbs - not to be confused with HTTP methods - specify an action to be performed on a specific resource or a collection of resources.
 For example:

     .../transform => represents a processing resource that specifies transforming a resource